The Story of the Process

 In 2016 and 2017, I worked intensively to advance this abstract vision.
 I also returned to the handmade book craft with a two-volume set of the Strangeness of Seeing project which examines the use of detail in visual art.
 These images are more conventionally oriented, relying largely on tonal alterations for their impact.
 The last image made for Strangeness of Seeing set off in another direction by combining two similar exposures.

 2017 culminated in the series, Phantasm: Autumn in the Kentucky Woods, produced at a residency near Louisville.
 Here I freely mixed multiple exposures with color adjustments.
 Phantasm is a counterpoint to Zone of Transformation, contrasting the Eastern forests with Western desert.

 My process causes a reduction of recognition but not of complexity.
-It may seem confusing but chaos is, after all, natural order.

->

-> Photography as a visual art has always had a peculiar connection to the real world — to particular subjects, locations, and times.
-My intention is to explore depictions of reality (worth examining because they are real) while acknowledging the mysterious relationships of what I see in the world
+Photography as a visual art has always had a peculiar connection to the real world — to particular subjects, locations, and times.
+My intention is to explore depictions of reality (worth examining because they are real) while acknowledging the mysterious relationships of what I see in the world.

->

-> Irene Imfeld’s landscape and nature-based imagery draws on aesthetic traditions from realism to minimalism.
-Always grounded in common reality, beginning as straight photographs captured by the artist, the pictures often abstract the ordinary.
-Some are more recognizable than others as, over time, her work has become more abstract.
+Irene Imfeld’s landscape and nature-based imagery draws on aesthetic traditions from realism to minimalism.
+Always grounded in common reality, and beginning as straight photographs captured by the artist, the pictures often abstract the ordinary.
+Some subjects are more recognizable than others as, over time, her work has become more abstract.
 Even the unmanipulated pieces show the everyday world as transcendent or strange, imbued with a sometimes ethereal, sometimes rough, beauty.
 The combination of digital technology and a longing for romanticism evokes the moment — and environment — in which we find ourselves.
 Her work is about the paradox of this co-existence seen within the beautiful place it occupies.